ag143/workshop/PowerBI/DA-100 Exam Prep/note.md

 - The key influencers visual shows the most important factors based on the fields provided
 - **Impact analysis** provides you the tools to understand how making changes to a dataset will impact downstream reports and dashboards
 - **bin**: You can set the bin size for numerical and time fields in Power BI Desktop.
 You can make bins for calculated columns, but not for measures.
 Use binning to right-size the data that Power BI Desktop displays.
+- **build** permission to dataset.
+For shared dataset, it is possible to grant 'build (report)' permission to recipients
+- You need to provide a user with the ability to add members to a workspace.
+The solution must use the principle of least privilege.Which role should you assign to the user?
+    - **Member** (Add **members** or others with lower permissions.)
+- ou have several reports and dashboards in a workspace.
+You need to grant all organizational users read access to a dashboard and several reports.
+Solution: You enable included in app for all assets.
+Does this meet the goal?
+    - No
+    - correct: 1, publish app.
+2, grant access to certain groups.

 # error notes:
 - Your company has a data model for its sales data.
 The sales data has a column named Date.
 You want to view the data by week.
 What action should you take to quickly view sales data by week?